Prisoners of Geography. Ten maps that tell you everything you need to know about global politics. Tim Marshall. 2015. 319 pp.

 In Xinjiang, China faces another challenge.
 Home to the Muslim Uighur population, Xinjiang is a restive region with a history of separatist movements.
 China’s response has been ruthless suppression, economic investment, and mass Han migration, diluting Uighur influence and securing the region’s vast mineral and energy resources.

+The Naval Ambition: From Green-Water to Blue-Water Navy.
 China’s naval expansion is a game-changer.
 Historically, China’s maritime activities were commercial, not military.
 But today, China is building a blue-water navy—capable of operating far beyond its coastal waters—to protect its global trade routes and challenge U.S. dominance.

 The South China Sea is a flashpoint.
 China claims nearly the entire sea, including disputed islands like the Spratlys and Paracels, through its "nine-dash line" (now ten dashes).
 It has aggressively reclaimed land, turning reefs into military bases, and declared an Air Defense Identification Zone (ADIZ) over the East China Sea.
 These moves are designed to assert sovereignty and deter U.S. and regional allies like Japan, Vietnam, and the Philippines.